-- In the Viewing Area, a white sphere has appeared at the brainordinate (i.e. surface vertex or volume voxel) you selected.
-Your viewing window should look like Figure 7. - In the Information Window, information on the brainordinate that you clicked is listed.
+- Click on the surface within this patch over area MT (see Figure 7). - Information resulting from the identification operation appears at the right side of the Overlay Toolbox. - In the Viewing Area, a white sphere has appeared at the brainordinate (i.e. surface vertex or volume voxel) you selected.
+Your viewing window should look like Figure 7. - In the Info region, information on the brainordinate that you clicked is listed.
 For example, the XYZ coordinates and the labels assigned to the identified vertex are shown.